eve-mas/eve-parity/README.md

 __EVE__ (Equilibrium Verification Environment) is a formal verification tool for the automated analysis of temporal equilibrium properties of concurrent and multi-agent systems represented as multi-player games.
 Systems are modelled using the Simple Reactive Module Language (SRML) as a collection of independent system components (players/agents in a game), which are assumed to have goals expressed using Linear Temporal Logic (LTL) formulae.
 In particular, __EVE__ checks for the existence of Nash equilibria in such systems and can be used to do rational synthesis and verification automatically.

+## PUBLICATION
+- J. Gutierrez, M. Najib, G. Perelli, and M. Wooldridge.
+EVE: A Tool for Temporal Equilibrium Analysis.
+In *Proceedings of the 16th International Symposium on Automated Technology for Verification and Analysis (ATVA-2018)*, Los Angeles, October 2018.

 __EVE__ has been tested on the following platforms:
 1. Fedora
 2. Ubuntu